SarahFrench/SarahFrench.github.io/content/blog/2021-02-27-leap-year-excel-error.md

 Received: “1899-12-31”
 ```

 Turns out my error was trusting Excel.
 For historical reasons, Excel has to support a bug where 1900 is falsely believed to be a leap year.
-This means that Excel believes there's an extra day between 01/01/1900 and 01/01/1970, impacting the value of `DAYS_OFFSET` in my function.
+This means that Excel believes there's an extra day between 01/01/1900 and 01/01/1970, impacting the value of <span class= "code-inline">DAYS_OFFSET</span> in my function.
 It works fine for recent dates, but if I use the function for dates before the fictional leap day 29/02/1900 then the offset value is incorrect and I get an out by one error.

 The moral of the story - think about whether your unit tests cover scenarios or edge cases that _will_ occur in your app, and don't add unneeded unit tests.
 The project I'm working on was never going to receive dates from the early 1900s and if I hadn't begun adding unnecessary tests I wouldn't have stumbled on this confusing error and spent 30 minutes questioning the space-time continuum.